December 27, 2025 (4mo ago) — last updated March 14, 2026 (1mo ago)

 Building a Healthy Relationship with Money

-Two people can earn the same salary and experience very different financial lives because of habits and mindset.
-Awareness of your money patterns is a first step toward change.
+Money buys security and freedom, but it also carries emotional weight.
+Your mindset around money shapes career choices, health, and relationships.
+Two people with the same salary can have very different financial lives because of habits and mindset.
+Awareness of patterns is the first step toward change.

 Your Personal Financial Patterns